eficode-academy/artifactory-katas/aql_search/README.md

 # AQL searches

+Keeping track on a tens of thousands of artifacts is not easy, and even if you got some different search functionalities in the UI, you will need to search programmatically as well.

+For that, JFrog provides their Artifactory Query Language, AQL.

-> Hint: In order to use these exercises, you either need the jfrog CLI, or use the REST api.
-All examples here utilizes the CLI.
+> Hint: In order to use these exercises, you either need the jfrog CLI, or use the REST API.
+All examples here utilizes the REST API.
 It can be downloaded [here](https://jfrog.com/getcli/)

 > Hint: link to JFrogs own AQL documentation can be found [here](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language#ArtifactoryQueryLanguage-Usage)